robmarkcole/robins-hassio-config/README.md

 # robins-hassio-config
 My home-assistant config from my experimental hassio instance.
+Validated at HA 0.64.3.

 My [primary](https://github.com/robmarkcole/robins-homeassistant-config) home-assistant instance is running on a synology NAS.
 I run a Hassio instance on a pi 3 for experiments and testing of new integrations.